 Pairing with diverse meals is the ultimate challenge.
 This year we are going to try some fruitier white wines like a medium dry Riesling, and adding some dimension with a floral Viognier.
 I may bring some red wine to where we are going this year, but our hosts are not typically that interested.
 Easier pairing for me!
 I am planning on serving the sweet dessert wines with sharp cheeses early in the day as a surprise.
 Coffee with dessert this year, especially for the driver!

-For our holiday open house I am making a mulled wine using the following recipe:
+For our holiday open house I am making a mulled wine using the following recipe: 1 bottle red wine, good but inexpensive

 ½ cup water

-¼ cup superfine sugar
+¼ cup superfine sugar2 large cinnamon sticks

 3 cloves